slackapi/python-rtmbot/README.md

 python-rtmbot
 =============

 **This project is no longer under active development.** If you’re just getting started, we recommend taking a look at the [Python SDK](https://slack.dev/python-slackclient) first.
-If you’ve been using this project, critical issues (such as security issues) will be addressed, but we advise planning to migrate to the Python SDK.
-You can still file an issue and ask us for help doing that!
+If you’ve been using this project, only critical issues (such as security issues) will be addressed, but we advise planning to migrate to the Python SDK.
+You can still [file an issue](https://github.com/slackapi/python-rtmbot/issues/new) and ask us for help doing that!

 :bulb: If you’re interested in maintaining this package in the future, please [get in touch](mailto:opensource@slack.com)